tayganr/purviewlab/modules/preface.md

 - **Data curators** - a role that provides access to the data catalog to manage assets, configure custom classifications, set up glossary terms, and view insights.
 Data curators can create, read, modify, move, and delete assets.
 They can also apply annotations to assets.

 Business terms and information from your collections can also be linked together.
 This method of bringing information from your source systems together by linking it to the same business terms, gives a richer experience to your organization.
 It helps you to understand how concepts and business terms have been translated to technical designs.
 It also enables you to correlate data across different systems and applications.
 Customer data, for example, often is stored across many different systems.
 By linking to business terms you can better oversee and more efficiently manage your data landscape.

+## Lineage

+Lineage is a vital aspect of data governance.
+It is the silver bullet that helps us track where our data originated, how it was gathered, how it has been modified, and how it is consumed downstream.
+It provides traceability as data flows through the enterprise.
+The need for such insight is driven by compliance, regulations, privacy, ethics, and reproducibility and transparency of advanced analytics models.

+To consistently capture lineage, you need to set standards like tools and methodologies to use.
+Users tend to follow the path of least resistance, so keep this in mind when offering services to your organization.
+Services like Azure Data Factory, AzureData Share, and Power BI automatically capture the lineage of data as it moves.
+Alternatively you create custom lineage, which is supported via Atlas hooks and REST API.
+Lineage in Azure Purview includes datasets and processes.
+Datasets are also referred to as nodes while processes can be also called edges:

+- **Dataset (Node)**: A dataset (structured or unstructured) provided as an input to a process.
+For example, a SQL Table, Azure blob, and files (such as .csv and .xml), are all considered datasets.
+In the lineage section of Azure Purview, datasets are represented by rectangular boxes.

+- **Process (Edge)**: An activity or transformation performed on a dataset is called a process.
+For example, ADF Copy activity, Data Share snapshot and so on.
+In the lineage section of Azure Purview, processes are represented by round-edged boxes.

+Lineage can also be used to provide insights in an end-to-end context.
+You could for example organize your metadata as a graph by connecting it to other metadata subjects, such as domains, data quality, data usage, business capabilities, application functions, information from your technical architecture, operational events, organizational metadata, application ownership metadata, location information, application life cycle management information, and so on.
+This approach of bringing metadata your data closer to data analysts and scientists is also known as "Data observability".